 We recommend a minimum of 18 inches of unrestricted air flow underneath your deck.
 Unrestricted means plenty of air can flow underneath your deck so it’s not completely sealed off with skirting.

-This creates two different climates for your deck boards and will cause the top of the deck surface to expand and contract at a different rate then the bottom and this will lead to cupping.
+Creating two different climates for your deck boards causes the top of the deck surface to expand and contract at different rates.

 Oiling the underside of your deck boards before installing them can also help reduce moisture absorbing into your deck boards.